warlockBC5000/AWS-SAA-003/AWS_Services.md

 **Key Facts:** Integrates with AD-aware workloads; supports single sign-on (SSO).
 **Use Case:** Integrating AWS resources with existing Active Directory environments.

-AWS Firewall Manager

-Definition: Centralized management of AWS WAF rules across multiple accounts and resources.
-Key Facts: Automates firewall rule management; integrates with AWS Organizations.
-Use Case: Implementing consistent firewall rules across an organization's AWS environment.

-Amazon GuardDuty

-Definition: A threat detection service that continuously monitors for malicious activity.
-Key Facts: Uses machine learning, anomaly detection, and integrated threat intelligence.
-Use Case: Detecting unexpected and potentially unauthorized activity in AWS accounts.

-AWS IAM Identity Center (AWS Single Sign-On)

-Definition: Centrally manage single sign-on (SSO) access to multiple AWS accounts and business applications.
-Key Facts: Integrates with existing identity sources; supports SAML 2.0.
-Use Case: Streamlining user access to multiple AWS accounts and applications.

-AWS Identity and Access Management (IAM)

-Definition: Manages access to AWS services and resources.
-Key Facts: Supports identity federation; fine-grained access controls.
-Use Case: Controlling user and group access to AWS resources.

-Amazon Inspector

-Definition: Automated security assessment service to improve the security and compliance of applications.
-Key Facts: Assesses applications for vulnerabilities and deviations from best practices.
-Use Case: Running automated security assessments on EC2 instances.

-AWS Key Management Service (AWS KMS)

-Definition: Managed service to create and control cryptographic keys.
-Key Facts: Integrates with other AWS services; supports key rotation and management.
-Use Case: Encrypting data stored in S3 buckets using managed keys.

-Amazon Macie

-Definition: Machine learning-powered security service to discover, classify, and protect sensitive data.
-Key Facts: Automatically identifies and classifies sensitive data in AWS; supports GDPR compliance.
-Use Case: Protecting sensitive customer data stored in S3.

-AWS Network Firewall

-Definition: Managed firewall service for VPC.
-Key Facts: Provides flexible rules for traffic inspection, intrusion detection, and prevention.
-Use Case: Implementing network-level security controls for inbound and outbound traffic in a VPC.

-AWS Resource Access Manager (AWS RAM)

-Definition: Service to share AWS resources across accounts.
-Key Facts: Supports sharing of Subnets, Transit Gateways, etc.; integrates with AWS Organizations.
-Use Case: Sharing Subnets with other AWS accounts within an organization.

-AWS Secrets Manager

-Definition: Manages, retrieves, and rotates database credentials, API keys, and other secrets.
-Key Facts: Integrates with RDS, Redshift, and DocumentDB; supports secret rotation.
-Use Case: Managing database credentials securely and automating their rotation.

-AWS Security Hub

-Definition: Comprehensive view of security alerts and security posture across AWS accounts.
-Key Facts: Aggregates security findings from AWS services and partner tools.
-Use Case: Centralizing and prioritizing security alerts and compliance status.

-AWS Shield

-Definition: Managed Distributed Denial of Service (DDoS) protection service.
-Key Facts: AWS Shield Standard and AWS Shield Advanced options; integrates with CloudFront and Route 53.
-Use Case: Protecting websites and applications against DDoS attacks.

-AWS WAF

-Definition: Web application firewall that helps protect web applications from common web exploits.
-Key Facts: Offers rules to control bot traffic and block common attack patterns.
-Use Case: Protecting a web application from SQL injection and Cross-Site Scripting (XSS) attacks.

-### Serverless Services

-AWS AppSync

-Definition: A managed service that uses GraphQL to make it easy to build collaborative mobile and web applications.
-Key Facts: Real-time data synchronization; offline data access.
-Use Case: Building a real-time chat application that syncs across devices.

-AWS Fargate

-Definition: A serverless compute engine for containers that works with both Amazon Elastic Container Service (ECS) and Amazon Elastic Kubernetes Service (EKS).
-Key Facts: Eliminates the need to manage servers; scales containers.
-Use Case: Running containerized applications without managing underlying infrastructure.

-AWS Lambda

-Definition: A compute service that lets you run code without provisioning or managing servers.
-Key Facts: Automatic scaling; pay only for the compute time you consume.
-Use Case: Automatically resizing images uploaded to S3.

-### Storage Services

-AWS Backup

-Definition: A centralized backup service that makes it easier to manage and automate backups across AWS services.
-Key Facts: Supports EBS, RDS, DynamoDB, EFS, and Storage Gateway.
-Use Case: Automating and centralizing backup of AWS cloud resources.

-Amazon Elastic Block Store (Amazon EBS)

-Definition: Provides block-level storage volumes for use with EC2 instances.
-Key Facts: High-performance volumes; snapshots for backup.
-Use Case: Providing persistent block storage for an EC2 instance running a database.

-Amazon Elastic File System (Amazon EFS)

-Definition: A scalable, elastic, cloud-native file system for Linux-based workloads.
-Key Facts: Can be used with AWS Cloud services and on-premises resources; scales automatically.
-Use Case: Storing and sharing files across multiple EC2 instances.

-Amazon FSx

-Definition: Provides fully managed third-party file systems with native compatibility and feature sets.
-Key Facts: Includes FSx for Windows File Server and FSx for Lustre.
-Use Case: Running a high-performance computing (HPC) workload that requires fast data processing.

-Amazon S3

-Definition: Object storage built to store and retrieve any amount of data from anywhere.
-Key Facts: Scalable; data availability; secure; supports web-based applications.
-Use Case: Hosting static website content and media files.

-Amazon S3 Glacier

-Definition: A secure, durable, and low-cost storage service for data archiving and long-term backup.
-Key Facts: Offers retrieval options from minutes to hours; highly durable.
-Use Case: Archiving old but important data at low cost.

-AWS Storage Gateway

-Definition: A hybrid cloud storage service that provides on-premises access to virtually unlimited cloud storage.
-Key Facts: Supports file, volume, and tape storage interfaces; integrates with S3.
-Use Case: External file transfer
+# AWS Firewall Manager

+**Definition:** Centralized management of AWS WAF rules across multiple accounts and resources.

+**Key Facts:**
+- Automates firewall rule management
+- Integrates with AWS Organizations.

+**Use Case:** Implementing consistent firewall rules across an organization's AWS environment.

+# Amazon GuardDuty

+**Definition:** A threat detection service that continuously monitors for malicious activity.

+**Key Facts:**
+- Uses machine learning, anomaly detection, and integrated threat intelligence.

+**Use Case:** Detecting unexpected and potentially unauthorized activity in AWS accounts.

+# AWS IAM Identity Center (AWS Single Sign-On)

+**Definition:** Centrally manage single sign-on (SSO) access to multiple AWS accounts and business applications.

+**Key Facts:**
+- Integrates with existing identity sources
+- Supports SAML 2.0.

+**Use Case:** Streamlining user access to multiple AWS accounts and applications.

+# AWS Identity and Access Management (IAM)

+**Definition:** Manages access to AWS services and resources.

+**Key Facts:**
+- Supports identity federation
+- Fine-grained access controls.

+**Use Case:** Controlling user and group access to AWS resources.

+# Amazon Inspector

+**Definition:** Automated security assessment service to improve the security and compliance of applications.

+**Key Facts:**
+- Assesses applications for vulnerabilities and deviations from best practices.

+**Use Case:** Running automated security assessments on EC2 instances.

+# AWS Key Management Service (AWS KMS)

+**Definition:** Managed service to create and control cryptographic keys.

+**Key Facts:**
+- Integrates with other AWS services
+- Supports key rotation and management.

+**Use Case:** Encrypting data stored in S3 buckets using managed keys.

+# Amazon Macie

+**Definition:** Machine learning-powered security service to discover, classify, and protect sensitive data.

+**Key Facts:**
+- Automatically identifies and classifies sensitive data in AWS
+- Supports GDPR compliance.

+**Use Case:** Protecting sensitive customer data stored in S3.

+# AWS Network Firewall

+**Definition:** Managed firewall service for VPC.

+**Key Facts:**
+- Provides flexible rules for traffic inspection, intrusion detection, and prevention.

+**Use Case:** Implementing network-level security controls for inbound and outbound traffic in a VPC.

+# AWS Resource Access Manager (AWS RAM)

+**Definition:** Service to share AWS resources across accounts.

+**Key Facts:**
+- Supports sharing of Subnets, Transit Gateways, etc.
+- Integrates with AWS Organizations.

+**Use Case:** Sharing Subnets with other AWS accounts within an organization.

+# AWS Secrets Manager

+**Definition:** Manages, retrieves, and rotates database credentials, API keys, and other secrets.

+**Key Facts:**
+- Integrates with RDS, Redshift, and DocumentDB
+- Supports secret rotation.

+**Use Case:** Managing database credentials securely and automating their rotation.

+# AWS Security Hub

+**Definition:** Comprehensive view of security alerts and security posture across AWS accounts.

+**Key Facts:**
+- Aggregates security findings from AWS services and partner tools.
+**Use Case:** Centralizing and prioritizing security alerts and compliance status.

+# AWS Shield

+**Definition:** Managed Distributed Denial of Service (DDoS) protection service.
+**Key Facts:**
+- AWS Shield Standard and AWS Shield Advanced options
+- Integrates with CloudFront and Route 53.
+**Use Case:** Protecting websites and applications against DDoS attacks.

+# AWS WAF

+**Definition:** Web application firewall that helps protect web applications from common web exploits.
+**Key Facts:**
+- Offers rules to control bot traffic and block common attack patterns.
+**Use Case:** Protecting a web application from SQL injection and Cross-Site Scripting (XSS) attacks.

+## Serverless Services

+# AWS AppSync

+**Definition:** A managed service that uses GraphQL to make it easy to build collaborative mobile and web applications.
+**Key Facts:**
+- Real-time data synchronization
+- Offline data access.
+**Use Case:** Building a real-time chat application that syncs across devices.

+# AWS Fargate

+**Definition:** A serverless compute engine for containers that works with both Amazon Elastic Container Service (ECS) and Amazon Elastic Kubernetes Service (EKS).
+**Key Facts:**
+- Eliminates the need to manage servers
+- Scales containers.
+**Use Case:** Running containerized applications without managing underlying infrastructure.

+# AWS Lambda

+**Definition:** A compute service that lets you run code without provisioning or managing servers.
+**Key Facts:**
+- Automatic scaling
+- Pay only for the compute time you consume.
+**Use Case:** Automatically resizing images uploaded to S3.

+## Storage Services

+# AWS Backup

+**Definition:** A centralized backup service that makes it easier to manage and automate backups across AWS services.
+**Key Facts:**
+- Supports EBS, RDS, DynamoDB, EFS, and Storage Gateway.
+**Use Case:** Automating and centralizing backup of AWS cloud resources.

+# Amazon Elastic Block Store (Amazon EBS)

+**Definition:** Provides block-level storage volumes for use with EC2 instances.
+**Key Facts:**
+- High-performance volumes
+- Snapshots for backup.
+**Use Case:** Providing persistent block storage for an EC2 instance running a database.

+# Amazon Elastic File System (Amazon EFS)

+**Definition:** A scalable, elastic, cloud-native file system for Linux-based workloads.
+**Key Facts:**
+- Can be used with AWS Cloud services and on-premises resources
+- Scales automatically.
+**Use Case:** Storing and sharing files across multiple EC2 instances.

+# Amazon FSx

+**Definition:** Provides fully managed third-party file systems with native compatibility and feature sets.
+**Key Facts:**
+- Includes FSx for Windows File Server and FSx for Lustre.
+**Use Case:** Running a high-performance computing (HPC) workload that requires fast data processing.

+# Amazon S3

+**Definition:** Object storage built to store and retrieve any amount of data from anywhere.
+**Key Facts:**
+- Scalable
+- Data availability
+- Secure
+- Supports web-based applications.
+**Use Case:** Hosting static website content and media files.

+# Amazon S3 Glacier

+**Definition:** A secure, durable, and low-cost storage service for data archiving and long-term backup.
+**Key Facts:**
+- Offers retrieval options from minutes to hours
+- Highly durable.
+**Use Case:** Archiving old but important data at low cost.

+# AWS Storage Gateway

+**Definition:** A hybrid cloud storage service that provides on-premises access to virtually unlimited cloud storage.
+**Key Facts:**
+- Supports file, volume, and tape storage interfaces
+- Integrates with S3.
+**Use Case:** External file transfer